tooploox/oya/README.md

 are marked as changed.
 In the above example it would be, as you probably guessed, `.` (the top-level directory) and `subdir` (the sub-directory).

-Finally, Oya executes the hook you specified for every directory marked as changed, starting from the top directory.
+Finally, Oya executes the task you specified for every directory marked as changed, starting from the top directory.
 Going back to our example, it would generate the following output: